taustation-fan/taustation-fan.github.io/README.md

 Some random bits of advice on how to make the most of out Tau Station:

 * Play the missions for fun and profit!
-* Pick a career that doesn't have Stamina as primary or secondary stat (Medicine or Special Ops)
-* Use your Stamina to search for valuable things in the Ruins.
-Despite what it says in the area descriptions, the Ruins are not (yet?) dangerous (except for other players attacking you, which can happen in other areas too).
  * Equip the best weapons and armor that you find
  * Store or sell the rest, depending on how badly you need the money
 * As soon as you have reached level 3, strive to spend most of your time on higher-level stations; training your stats is more efficient there, and you find more valuable things in the ruins.